 ELEANOR HANSELL MEMORIAL SCHOLARSHIP

-In 2025, the Eleanor Hansell Memorial Scholarship, funded by W. Barry Blum in memory of his former elementary school teacher Eleanor Hansell, will grant a $5,000 U.S. Dollar academic scholarship to a qualifiying Jamaican student enrolled in a university, trade, vocational, or graduate school.
+The Eleanor Hansell Memorial Scholarship, funded by W. Barry Blum in memory of his former elementary school teacher Eleanor Hansell, grants a $5,000 U.S. Dollar academic scholarship to a qualifiying Jamaican student enrolled in a university, trade, vocational, or graduate school.

 Eleanor taught elementary school in Kansas and in Bristol Township, Pennsylvania for 32 years, shaping the lives of countless children with an uncanny ability to see the best in every child.
 She was a teacher in the spirit of the Lynne Mitchell Foundation.
 In 1963, during just her second year in Bristol Township, “Mrs. Hansell” took a special interest in a precocious and unruly first-grader, not only tolerating his near-constant disruptions but always encouraging him with love to reach for the stars.
 That began a life-long relationship that saw Eleanor and her husband Bob attending that former first-grader’s wedding in Jacksonville, Florida in 1985, now culminating in this memorial scholarship.